-Prepare an 9 x 11 casserole dish by inserting a large enough piece of parchment paper to go up all the sides.
-The parchment paper won't lie until the marshmallow is weighting it down but once they're dry, the paper will just peel off the marshmallows.
+- Prepare a 9 x 11 casserole dish by inserting a large enough piece of parchment paper to go up all the sides.
+The parchment paper won't lie until the marshmallow is weighing it down but once they're dry, the paper will just peel off the marshmallows.

-Once gelatin has completely soaked into the water and has bloomed, add the pumpkin and mix thoroughly in bowl.
+- Mix it up: Once gelatin has completely soaked into the water and has bloomed, add the pumpkin and mix thoroughly in a bowl.

-Gently boil honey while constantly stirring, until candy thermometer reaches 225F/107C degrees.
+- Gently boil honey while constantly stirring, until the candy thermometer reaches 225F/107C degrees.
 The honey should bubble, froth and turn a deeper caramel color.
 Do NOT let it burn.

-Turn the mixer to high and watch for it to magically transform from slop into marshmallow cream.
+- Turn the mixer to high and watch for it to magically transform from slope into marshmallow cream.
 This can take anywhere from 8-20 minutes.
 It will lighten in color and eventually thicken.